Over half of Chevin’s fleet has gone green!

 Ashley Sowerby, managing director, Chevin, comments,

-“We found that since switching part of our fleet to electric and hybrid vehicles, our running costs are now much lower as we do our bit for the planet through reduced emissions.”
+“We found that since switching part of our fleet to electric and hybrid vehicles, our running costs are now much lower as we do our bit for the planet through reduced carbon emissions.”

 “Solar panels in effect provide ‘green’ fuel for the vehicles.
 Planning journeys to include charge points hasn’t really been an issue as they tend to cover daily drive requirements comfortably on a single charge.”